Flounder: Eye migration

 Larval flounder are born with one eye on each side of their head, but as they grow from the larval to juvenile stage through metamorphosis, one eye migrates to the other side of the body.
 As a result, both eyes are then on the side which faces up.
 The side to which the eyes migrate is dependent on the species type.
 As an adult, a flounder changes its habits and camouflages itself by lying on the bottom of the ocean floor as protection against predators.

 Habitat

 Flounders ambush their prey, feeding at soft muddy areas of the sea bottom, near bridge piles, docks, and coral reefs.

 A flounder's diet consists mainly of fish spawn, crustaceans, polychaetes and small fish.
 Flounder typically grow to a length of 22–60 cm, and as large as 95 cm.
 Their width is about half their length.
 Male Platichthys have been found up to 130 km off the coast of northern Sardinia, sometimes with heavy encrustations of various species of barnacle.

-Fluke, a type of flounder, are being farm raised in open water by Mariculture Technologies in Greenport, New York.